 - An object that scratches your eye.
 You may scratch your eye with something such as a fingernail, branch, piece of paper, or comb.

 - Problems with contact lenses.
 Gas permeable contacts may become chipped or cracked and scratch your eye.
 Wearing contact lenses too long can also cause an abrasion.
-Soft contacts can cause eye infections if they are not kept sterile, and eye infections can cause corneal abrasion.
+Soft contacts can cause eye infections if they are not kept sterile, and eye infections can cause a corneal abrasion.

 What are the symptoms?